VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 4. Click on the "Sentences-Menu-Icon" in the left Menu Bar
 5. Copy the file rhasspy/template.ini from this repo in it and click "Save Sentences"
 6. Click "Okay" in the Retrain Rhasspy Alert

+Now you can test the prototype.
+For further adaption of the Rhasspy environment please refer to the official doumentation of <a href="https://rhasspy.readthedocs.io/en/latest/">Rhasspy</a>.
    <br />
    <br />